Ruelle's inequality in negative curvature: Geodesic flow and Lyapunov exponents

+The potential $F^{su}$ is intimately related to the Lyapunov exponents.
+Indeed, using the notation above, if $\mu$ is a $(g^t)$-invariant probability measure on $T^{1}X$, then

-The key fact that will allow us to prove Ruelle's inequality for the geodesic flow is the Gibbs property of the Liouville measure for the potential $F^{su}$ (\cite[Proposition 7.9]{PPS}).
+The key fact that will allow us to prove Ruelle's inequality for the geodesic flow is the Gibbs property of the Liouville measure for the potential $F^{su}$ (see \cite[Proposition 7.9]{PPS}).
 Recall that a $(g^{t})$-invariant measure $m$ on $T^{1}X$ satisfies the Gibbs property for the potential $F:T^{1}X\to \R$ with constant $c(F)$ if and only if for every compact subset $K$ of $T^{1}X$, for every $r>0$, there exists $C=C(K,r)\geq 1$, such that for every $T\geq 0$, for every $v\in K\cap g^{-T}K$, we have

-\begin{prop}[Paulin-Pollicott-Schapira] Let $X$ be a complete Riemannian manifold with dimension at least 2 and pinched negative sectional curvature at most -1.
+\begin{proposition}[Paulin-Pollicott-Schapira \cite{PPS}, Proposition 7.9] Let $X$ be a complete Riemannian manifold with dimension at least 2 and pinched negative sectional curvature.
 Assume that the derivatives of the sectional curvature are uniformly bounded.
-Then the Liouville measure on $T^{1}X$ satisfies the Gibbs property for the potential $F^{su}$ and the constant $c(F^{su})=0$. \end{prop}
+Then the Liouville measure on $T^{1}X$ satisfies the Gibbs property for the potential $F^{su}$ and the constant $c(F^{su})=0$. \end{proposition}

 Note that the assumption on the derivatives of the sectional curvature is crucial.
 It implies in particular that the strong unstable and strong stable distributions are H\"older-continuous (see for instance \cite[Theorem 7.3]{PPS}), and therefore that $\mathcal{L}$ locally decomposes into a product of Lebesgue measures along unstable and stable manifolds (see \cite[Theorem 7.6]{PPS}).
 This last fact is the cornerstone in order to estimate the Liouville measure of a dynamical ball.